 Through the study of Society and Culture students will acquire skills in social research and skills in interpreting the society and culture of contemporary Australia and the society and culture of other countries.
 They will develop an awareness of the continuity and change in the world and have an understanding of personal and social futures.

 The Sylvania Australian History Day is a cross curricular project.
-In the morning, Year 10 participate in workshops involving the studied decade.
+In the morning, Year 10 participates in workshops involving the studied decade.
 Faculties have volunteered to contribute their time and expertise which helps to encapsulate the spirit of the day.

-The Performing Arts Department also contribute with the School’s Band, Drama and Dance Ensembles playing an active role in the performance.
+The Performing Arts Department also contributes with the School’s Band, Drama and Dance Ensembles playing an active role in the performance.
 Students throughout the school gain an understanding of not only their former generations but also the enjoyable nature of history and their role as active citizens of the future.